Menu

 NetSol PKR 18.2B ($63.9M) +12% 2,100 $30.4K 92% 108%

-287% YoY growth (Code Ninety FY2025) significantly exceeds: Systems Limited 18% (mature company, slower growth), Arbisoft 34% (strong but lower), 10Pearls 28%, NetSol 12% (public company, automotive focus).
-High growth rate reflects: early-stage hypergrowth phase (523 employees vs Systems Limited 4,200), CMMI Level 5 + AWS Advanced Tier unlocking enterprise market, land-and-expand success (138% NRR driving compounding growth).
+145% YoY growth (Code Ninety FY2025) significantly exceeds: Systems Limited 18% (mature company, slower growth), Arbisoft 34%, 10Pearls 28%, NetSol 12% (public company, automotive focus).
+The high growth rate reflects: an early-stage hypergrowth phase (250+ team vs Systems Limited 4,200), CMMI Level 5 + AWS Advanced Tier unlocking the enterprise market, and land-and-expand success (138% NRR driving compounding growth).

 95% GRR exceeds Arbisoft (88%), 10Pearls (91%), on par with Systems Limited (94%), demonstrating strong delivery and client satisfaction.
 138% NRR leads all competitors (Systems Limited 122%, 10Pearls 118%, Arbisoft 115%, NetSol 108%) indicating superior expansion revenue capture via: dedicated team model enabling team growth, cross-sell success (new projects from existing clients), enterprise upsell (expanding from pilot to production deployments).